 Nothing says, Happy Mothers day like a home-made gift and nothing says I Love You like chocolate truffles.
 True?
 Yes True!
-So, I’ve pulled together this recipe for you to make for Mum this week and present to her (along with the flowers or in my mums case Gin and cards) to show Mum she’s amazing!
-Let’s just talk about this recipe real quick, I’m pretty proud of how well these have come out.
-I’ve never made truffles before so I googled it and found a “BBC good food” recipe which I slightly adapted.
-The first adaptation being that I added chocolate protein powder.
+So, We’ve pulled together this recipe for you to make for Mum this week and present to her (along with the flowers, gin or cards) to show Mum she’s amazing!
+Let’s just talk about this recipe real quick, We’re pretty proud of how well these have come out for our nutritionist.
+She’s never made truffles before so googled it and found a “BBC good food” recipe which she slightly adapted.
+The first adaptation being that she added chocolate protein powder.
 Remember, PROTEIN DOES NOT MAKE US BULKY, the reason being that protein is important for so many bodily processes so if we can squeeze some undetected in some chocolate truffles then why not.
-Next I changed double cream to single, reason being that I decided adding the protein powder would thicken it out.
-And then I split their recipe down by 1/3, because 8 truffles is enough, moderation remember.
+Next she changed double cream to single, reason being that she decided adding the protein powder would thicken it out.
+And then she split their recipe down by 1/3, because 8 truffles is enough, moderation remember.
 The fact that they’re home-made means that you know that no added nasties have gone in to them also.

 Lets Get To It

 100g 70% Chocolate (I used Aldi Dominican Republic)

 100ml Single Cream

 3 tsp Protein Powder (Plus more for rolling in later)